 • 2.0 GPA or higher

-This course is open to any CED or non-CED student
+This course is open to any CED or non-CED student.
+This course also fills CED College Requirements.

 • Space is limited and applications are accepted on a first-come, first-served basis